 What we are doing, and why

 Her Climb is a 501(c)(3) nonprofit dedicated to expanding opportunity for young women from underserved communities.
-We provide a free multi-year support that combines academic and leadership development with real-world career exposure.
-Our mission is to ensure girls arrive at college—and beyond—confident, connected, and prepared to lead.
+We provide a free, multi-year leadership pathway that combines academic preparation, cultural fluency, civic engagement, and industry-specific career exposure.

 WHAT PROBLEM ARE WE LOOKING TO SOLVE?